mirmik/zencad/README.md

 Zencad needs *pyocct* and *opencascade core*(OCCT).
 After first launch (type `zencad` or `python3 -m zencad` commands) library instalation utility will started.
 You can use it for *pyocc* and *OCCT* installation.
-Also you can install it mannualy.
+Also you can install libraries mannualy.

 ### Installation without graphical part:
 Install zencad as library without gui: